Vegan Apple Pie

 - Mix in the brown sugar, cornstarch, lemon juice, cinnamon, and ginger with the apples.
 Set aside to cool.

-- To a food processor**, add the flour, butter, and salt.
+- To a food processor**, add the flour, butter, sugar, and salt.
 Pulse until the butter has been broken up into pea-sized pieces.

 - Add half of the water, pulsing a few times to combine.
 Then add the remaining water and pulse again until a dough has formed.